halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 }
 ```

-Within the example code, any client-side logic that requires a flag value just imports the `getFlagValue` function.
+Within the example code, any client-side logic that requires a flag value imports the `getFlagValue` function.
 You'll also need the `browser` value imported in order to perform a check within your code to ensure that it is running within the browser environment.

 ```javascript
 import { browser } from "$app/env";
 import { getFlagValue } from "../launchdarkly/client";
 ```

 Before you can use the function, you'll need to wrap it in a `browser` check.
-In addition, unless the call to `getFlagValue` exists within an `async` function, you'll need to use a `.then()` to properly set the value.
-A simple solution for this is to create a setter for the value.
+In addition, you'll need to use a `.then()` to properly set the value unless the call to `getFlagValue` exists within an `async` function.
+A simple solution for this is to create a setter function for the value.

 ```javascript
 let myflag;